danielawesome1337/Modular-Transducer/README.md

 INTRODUCTION
 ------------
-This README covers how to successfully start the Modular Ultrasound Transducer Array System (MUTAS) and redistribute .xe binaries (or executables) should there be a need to recompile said binaries.
+This README covers how to successfully start the Modular Ultrasound Transducer Array System (MUTAS).
 The directory that contains this README will be referred to as root.

 This README was made as a part of a third year group project by Daniel Ko.